zsombro/youngblood/CONTRIBUTING.md

 - **Documentation**: this probably sounds lame at first, but trust me, it matters!
 Another big benefit of improving doc strings and the Wiki is that you have to become familiar with the codebase to do it effectively
 - **Optimization**: Youngblood is very much being developed along a "core first, shine last" kind of philosophy and I think this becomes immediately apparent the first time you try to do heavier rendering tasks using the engine.
 I have a couple of ideas on how to improve speed, but I'm open to suggestions from folks who are well versed in optimizing!
+- **Testing**: unit tests have been setup for the codebase, but there aren't too many actual tests written.
+If you're up for it, feel free to improve coverage!
 - **New features**: there are many things that are fundamentally missing from this engine and while I think it's easy to find them, I hope to put together some sort of list eventually that could help people looking to contribute

 # Things to keep in mind